burstable/node-beanstalkd-client/README.md

 \* The client will handle connections and command request/responses, but does not setup everything required to run workers.

+For a high level beanstalkd worker client, see [node-beanstalkd-worker](https://github.com/burstable/node-beanstalkd-worker)

 ## Install

 `$ npm install --save beanstalkd`